craigbuckler/docker-demo/README.md

 Each command is processed in order.
 A new build will only run what has changed so infrequent changes should be toward the top (`RUN npm install`) with more frequent changes to the bottom (`COPY . .`).

-Note that `alpine` images tend to be smaller than other Linux options (around 5MB download).
+`alpine` images tend to be smaller than other Linux options (around 5MB download).

 ### .dockerignore